BECOME A MENTOR

 - You have completed or willing to join and completed a TESOL Certificate or Post Graduate Diploma program through TESOL Québec or one of it’s affiliated colleges.
 (Programs in TASOL, TFSOL, TSSOL, TPSOL, TJSOL, TRSOL & TCSOL are also acceptable.)

 - To take part in the Mentorship, you must be looking for new employment or change of a career.

 - To become a Trainee, please complete the Trainee Application

 Employed, Unemployed, Former TESOL Graduates, Current Students and New Students all have different fees.
-For more information about the fees please contact TESOL Québec Registrar’s Office or apply at Become a Member.
+For more information about the fees please contact TESOL Québec Registrar’s Office or apply at Become a Mentor.

-If you wish to enroll in the program, please complete Application Forms at Become a Member page.
+If you wish to enroll in the program, please complete Application Forms at Become a Mentor page.

 BECOME A MENTOR

 BECOME A MENTOR AND SHARE YOUR EXPERIENCE